What’s the difference between the Carolina Coop and the American Coop?

 Both coops are built with premium Douglas fir lumber, have black coated 1/2″ hardware cloth, exterior black hardware, and metal roofing.
 Our Carolina and American Coops come in a variety of run and henhouse sizes, plus a bunch of other options.

 What is the California Coop?

 The California Coop is built like our American Coop only smaller.

-With a 4′ x 9′ overall footprint, the California Coop (Cali Coop) is perfect for small flocks of about 4 or 5 full-sized hens or more if you have bantams.
+With a 4′ x 9′ overall footprint, the California Coop (Cali Coop) is perfect for small flocks of about 4 full-sized hens or more if you have bantams.

 Then henhouse is 3′ x 4′ and has one 4-foot roost bar and a two-gang egg hutch.
-The options for the California Coop are limited to black roofing and black hardware, HDPE henhouse floor insert, additional two-gang egg hutch, and additional 3′ run extensions.
+The options for the California Coop are limited to zinc hardware, additional two-gang egg hutch, and additional 3′ run extensions.

 Another difference with the California Coop is that we eliminated the henhouse screen doors.
 The back doors open and it has a drop down gate with our signature deep litter bed.
 There still is plenty of ventilation in this little coop!

-The California Coop is a superior walk-in chicken coop that also is made from Douglas fir, has zinc hardware, .5-inch PVC coated black hardware cloth, pocket screws, and galvalume roofing.
+The California Coop is a superior walk-in chicken coop that also is made from Douglas fir, has black hardware, .5-inch PVC coated black hardware cloth, pocket screws, and black or Galvalume metal roofing.

 YOU CAN COMPARE OUR COOPS HERE ⇩